avin-madhu/SOTI/README.md

 # SOTI

-please do give this repo a STAR ⭐
+please do give this repo a STAR⭐ GUYSS!!!

 ### Easy Problems